 Step 7: The Martha Stewart Show

 We had a fantastic reception from the staff at the Martha Stewart Show and thoroughly enjoyed our experience during the LIVE Halloween broadcast, which included a segment where Martha, dressed as Medusa, interviewed me about our costumes.
-I was so nervous!
-So fun though!
+Live TV made me quite nervous, but we had a great time!

 First Prize in the